Morocco: Women taking the lead for earthquake recovery

 26.03.24

-Thanks to ActionAid supporters, our emergency response provided food packs and hygiene kits across rural areas, helping make a difference to over 4,000 people whose lives were turned upside down.
+Thanks to ActionAid supporters, the emergency response provided food packs and hygiene kits across rural areas, helping make a difference to over 4,000 people whose lives were turned upside down.

 ActionAid continues to provide recovery support across 14 affected areas, alongside local partners.